 TGaz Editor: Modify the text starting at P101L13 as:

-When an RSTA has set the Phase Shift Feedback Support field to 1 in the Extended Capabilities element, an ISTA may set the RSTA2ISTA Phase Shift Feedback subfield in the Ranging Parameter field in an initial Fine Timing Measurement Request frame to 1 to activate an RSTA2ISTA phase shift feedback mode between the ISTA and the RSTA.
-The RSTA may set the RSTA2ISTA Phase Shift Feedback subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1 to confirm an RSTA2ISTA phase shift feedback.
-When the RSTA sets the RSTA2ISTA Phase Shift Feedback subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1, the RSTA shall carry the phase shift tp2 of UL NDP in the RSTA2ISTA LMR.
+When an RSTA has set the Phase Shift Feedback Support field to 1 in the Extended Capabilities element, an ISTA may set the R2I ToA Type subfield in the Ranging Parameter field in an initial Fine Timing Measurement Request frame to 1 to activate an RSTA2ISTA phase shift feedback mode between the ISTA and the RSTA.
+The RSTA may set the R2I ToA Type subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1 to confirm an RSTA2ISTA phase shift feedback.
+When the RSTA sets the R2I ToA Type subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1, the RSTA shall carry the phase shift tp2 of UL NDP in the RSTA2ISTA LMR (#1581).

-An ISTA which has set the ISTA2RSTA LMR feedback field to 1 and which is capable to send LMR carrying phase shift feedback shall set the ISTA2RSTA Phase Shift Feedback field to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame to indicate the ISTA’s capability. — When an ISTA has set the ISTA2RSTA LMR feedback field to 1 and has set the ISTA2RSTA Phase Shift Feedback subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame, an RSTA may set the ISTA2RSTA Phase Shift Feedback subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement frame to activate a ISTA2RSTA phase shift feedback mode between the ISTA and the RSTA.
-Otherwise, RSTA shall set ISTA2RSTA Phase Shift Feedback subfield in the ranging parameter field of an initial Fine Timing Measurement frame to 0.
-When RSTA sets ISTA2RSTA Phase Shift Feedback subfield in the ranging parameter field of an initial Fine Timing Measurement frame to 1, the ISTA shall carry the phase shift tp4 of DL NDP in the ISTA2RSTA LMR.
+An ISTA which has set the ISTA2RSTA LMR feedback field to 1 and which is capable to send LMR carrying phase shift feedback shall set the I2R ToA Type field to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame to indicate the ISTA’s capability. — When an ISTA has set the ISTA2RSTA LMR feedback field to 1 and has set the I2R ToA Type subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame, an RSTA may set the I2R ToA Type subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement frame to activate a ISTA2RSTA phase shift feedback mode between the ISTA and the RSTA.
+Otherwise, RSTA shall set I2R ToA Type subfield in the ranging parameter field of an initial Fine Timing Measurement frame to 0.
+When RSTA sets I2R ToA Type subfield in the ranging parameter field of an initial Fine Timing Measurement frame to 1, the ISTA shall carry the phase shift tp4 of DL NDP in the ISTA2RSTA LMR (#1581).